 Establishing Key Performance Indicators (KPIs)

 We recommend teams identify their own KPIs.
 Defining performance is a great exercise for team growth and an opportunity to communicate outcome goals.
-Ensure that KPIs are selected that the team can control.
+Ensure that KPIs selected are those that the team can control.
 For example, “number of claims processed” may depend on customers submitting claims to be processed.
 Instead, measure “time to process a claim,” a metric more under the team’s control.
 KPIs need to be important to the organization and measured without significant cost.
 Measuring a KPI should not be painful!
 Be able to show how the KPI changes from period to period in a trend chart.
 Shorter measurement periods are better, i.e. a daily measure is better than a weekly or monthly measure.

 KPIs are most important in a continuous improvement culture.
 Teams that have established a balanced scorecard of key performance indicators can make an improvement and see how it affects their KPIs.
 Maybe productivity goes up but quality decreases . . . or customers gain flexibility at the expense of performance in a productivity measure.
-Simplifying complex processes into several KPIs aids in decision making since the team can evaluate how a decision effects what is most important.
+Simplifying complex processes into several KPIs aids in decision-making since the team can evaluate how a decision affects what is most important.
 Be sure the KPIs promote desired behaviors – people will still do what they are rewarded for, whether the reward is recognition, a feeling of worth or accomplishment, time or money.

 We have helped multiple organizations develop relevant KPIs that follow the above goals.
 Some of these organizations share their department KPIs with management and peers in a regular tour of operations.
 One rotating member from each team spends a few moments updating the visitors on their KPIs.
 This aligns and strengthens the culture in large, complex organizations.